 Disclosure: This article may contain affiliate links, meaning we may earn a small commission if readers purchase products through these links.
 As an Amazon Associate, we earn commission from qualifying purchases.

 These minimalist holiday wreaths are quick to make and lovely to look at.
 With fresh greenery, they’re festive on a doorway, grouped together on a plain wall, or hung from the ceiling.
-Make a few of these simple timeless wreaths to decorate your home for the holidays!
+Make a few of these simple timeless wreaths to decorate your home for the holidays.
+No hot glue necessary!

-The minimalist wreaths in this tutorial are made on a homemade wreath form rather than a store-bought wreath form.
+The minimalist wreaths in this tutorial are made in a homemade wreath form rather than a store-bought wreath form.
 A simple double wrap of industrial tie wire will support the greenery on these wreaths.
-This keeps the wreath “skinny”, creating a minimalist wreath completely from scratch.
+This keeps the wreath “skinny”, creating a minimalist wreath completely from scratch with no hot glue.

 The forms are made from rebar tie wire, a thick charcoal-coloured wire available at the hardware store.
 The wire can be a bit tough to work with if you haven’t used it before, but once you get used to it, you’ll love how versatile it is.
 Two loops of wire are twisted around each other to create a thin circle to hold the greenery.
 It’s quick, easy, and cute.

 Once you’ve made your wire wreath form, attaching the greenery is simple.
 Given that the tie wire is thick and a bit tough, it’s easier to use a thinner floral wire to attach the greenery.
 You could also use floral tape, but it looks a bit bulky.